 Unofficial Materials: If you wish to submit unofficial (advance)

-copies of any materials, including GRE scores, TOEFL scores and/or academic
+copies of materials, including TOEFL scores and/or academic

 transcripts, these can be copied and mailed directly to the Physics

 Department at the above address and/or scanned and sent by email to

-the Physics Department via Betty Gaffney at this email
+the Physics Department via Betty Gaffney at this email address:

-Admissions”.
 Receipt of unofficial materials will allow us to begin reviewing your

 application.
-However, please note that for all
+However, please note that for all unofficial materials